breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Over the years, I've gotten everything from curiosity to outright scorn when people learn my background.
 I'm writing for the curious, to share how I changed from one career to a very different one.

 I'm also writing for those who might be considering a similar jump.
-Hopefully my story can give foresight into the road ahead.
+Hopefully my story can give some insight into the road ahead.

 To be clear, _many_ software engineers have untraditional backgrounds.
 I'm not claiming to be unique in that respect.
 But hopefully someone out in the aether finds this post helpful.
 Or at least entertaining.